p-savciucc/html-clone-detector/README.md

 ---

-## Sequence Diagram
-The system consists of two main components: a Node.js renderer and a Rust-based clustering engine.

----

 ### ℹ️ Notes
 - For Windows systems, replace `apt-get` with `choco install nodejs` (via Chocolatey)
 - Puppeteer will download a local Chromium instance (~180MB) on first run